 Many times I’ve scoured the fridge for random bits and pieces of ingredients, piled them on top of quickly rolled out puff pastry and baked it to perfection.
 The dough itself is a blank canvas, the ingredients your paint and you the artist.
 I mean it’s seriously the best.
 Just the other week I chose to use asparagus, egg yolks and gruyere on my puff pastry tart and that was an epic success, and this week I opted to go for something a bit different.

 This time for my watercolors I chose caramelized onions, brie, gorgonzola and basil.
 Creaminess from the brie, the bold bite from the gorgonzola and the slightly sweet onions paired perfectly with the flaky crust and fresh basil.
 This delicious caramelised onion and cheese tart is simply perfect as an appetizer or even for your main.

 What’s your favorite puff pastry combination?
 Please share in the comments below.

 Puff Pastry Appetizer perfect for dinner parties - caramelised onion and cheese tart for the win!

-- 2-3 medium onions, halved and thinly sliced
+- 2-3 medium onions halved and thinly sliced

 - 2 tablespoons olive oil